gatsbyjs/gatsby/docs/blog/2018-05-24-launching-new-gatsby-company/index.md

 They also like static sites generators because they easily leverage modern engineering ideas like Git, cheap development environments, continuous integration and deployment, open source innovations, modern JavaScript tooling and frameworks that dramatically improve productivity and developer happiness.

-Static sites let you focus on what’s unique to your site—components, data structures, and design.
+Static sites let you focus on what's unique to your site—components, data structures, and design.

 ### Limitations of static site generators

 But static sites, despite how much developers love them, have never gained widespread usage.
-They have real limitations in real-world use cases—they can’t handle frequent content updates and can’t scale to large and complex sites.
+They have real limitations in real-world use cases—they can't handle frequent content updates and can't scale to large and complex sites.

 ### Rebuild Gatsby on a stream processing architecture to eliminate the build step

-As I thought deeply about this problem, it occurred to me that there were strong parallels between this problem and everything I’d learned about event sourcing and building cloud-native applications.
+As I thought deeply about this problem, it occurred to me that there were strong parallels between this problem and everything I'd learned about event sourcing and building cloud-native applications.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Static sites are the materialized views of websites.</p>&mdash; Kyle Mathews (@kylemathews) <a href="https://twitter.com/kylemathews/status/825512417337544705?ref_src=twsrc%5Etfw">January 29, 2017</a></blockquote>
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Event sourcing potentially fantastic model for static site builder.
 Continually rebuilding website on events.</p>&mdash; Kyle Mathews (@kylemathews) <a href="https://twitter.com/kylemathews/status/825513977329307648?ref_src=twsrc%5Etfw">January 29, 2017</a></blockquote>